balajigan/Hazelcast/README.md

 java -jar target/HzServer-*.jar &

-# Server will be started
+### Server will be started and listening at port 5701.
+REST Api is also enabled